dfelinto/blender-manual/manual/grease_pencil/modes/edit/tools.rst

    Expand or contract the thickness radius of the selected points.

 Bend :kbd:`Shift-W`
-   Bend selected points between the 3D cursor and the mouse/pen.
+   Bend selected points between the 3D cursor and the pointer.

 Shear :kbd:`Shift-Ctrl-Alt-S`
    Shear selected points along the horizontal or vertical screen axis.